Gastroparesis Treatments

 Gastric Electrical Stimulation

 A gastric neuro-stimulator is a surgically implanted battery-operated device that gives mild electrical pulses to help control nausea and vomiting associated with gastroparesis.
-This option used only if your nausea and vomiting does not improve with medications.
+This option used only if your nausea and vomiting do not improve with medications.